Women in the Catholic Church: 21st century

 In 2016 it was announced that the Roman Missal had been revised to permit women to have their feet washed on Holy Thursday; previously it permitted only males to do so.

 In March 2019, the Vatican-published magazine Women Church World experienced a series of staff resignations over alleged whitewashing attempts by male management.
 The month before, the magazine had "exposed the sexual abuse by priests of nuns who are forced to have abortions or give birth to children who are not recognized by their fathers.
 The article said nuns have kept silent about the abuse for years out of fear of retribution."
 Pope Francis had acknowledged the abuse after the article.

-On 24 May 2019, 5 women and 1 man were appointed consultor to the general secretariat of the Synod of Bishops in the Catholic Church.
+On 24 May 2019, five women and one man were appointed consultor to the general secretariat of the Synod of Bishops in the Catholic Church.
 This was the first time women were appointed to this position.

+On 8 July 2019, Pope Francis named Simona Brambilla and six others as the first women members of the Dicastery for Institutes of Consecrated Life and Societies of Apostolic Life.

 On 15 January 2020, Pope Francis appointed Francesca Di Giovanni an Undersecretary for Multilateral Affairs in the Section for Relations with States of the Secretariat of State; this made her the first woman and the first lay person to hold a managerial position in the Secretariat of State, a position normally reserved for a member of the clergy.